 - Your fellow bloggers aren’t your competitors.
 They are your peers.
 You will find that other bloggers are eager and willing to lend a helping hand to the blogger next to them.
 It’s a great community, so reach out and ask questions.

-- If you are following and envying someone else’s blog journey, chances are you found their blog because of it’s popularity.
-A popular blog is one that has had a lot of time and hard work already put into it.
+- If you are following and envying someone else’s blog journey, chances are you found their blog because of it’s success.
+A successful blog is one that has had a lot of time and hard work already put into it.
 They were once where you are right now on your journey but they kept at it.
 Keep going.

 - Since those blogs you follow have usually been at this game for a long while, they are likely doing it full time and have a large library of established posts behind them bringing in regular traffic.

 - DON’T COMPARE YOUR BEGINNING TO SOMEONE ELSE’S MIDDLE.

 Like I said before, as long as you are posting high quality content and keeping a fairly regular schedule, just keep chugging along.
 If you can post more often and still keep the quality high, that is even better.
 Remember that blogging success isn’t an overnight deal for most people.
 The ones who did have quick success usually did a massive amount of work before hand to ensure their success.